FDA approves first COVID-19 drug: antiviral remdesivir

 It had been authorized for use on an emergency basis since spring, and now becomes the first drug to win full Food and Drug Administration approval for treating COVID-19.
 President Donald Trump received it when he was sickened earlier this month.

-Veklury is approved for people at least 12 years old and weighing at least 88 pounds (40 kilograms) who need hospitalization for their coronavirus infection.
+Veklury is approved for people at least 12 years old and weighing at least 88 pounds (40 kilograms) who are hospitalized for a coronavirus infection.
 For patients younger than 12, the FDA will still allow the drug’s use in certain cases under its previous emergency authorization.

 The drug works by inhibiting a substance the virus uses to make copies of itself.
-Certain tests are required before starting patients on it.
+Certain kidney and liver tests are required before starting patients on it to ensure it's safe for them and to monitor for any possible side effects.
 And the label warns against using it with the malaria drug hydroxychloroquine, because that can curb its effectiveness.

 “We now have enough knowledge and a growing set of tools to help fight COVID-19,” Gilead's chief medical officer, Dr. Merdad Parsey, said in a statement.